Runbook: Sigrid On-Premise Installation

 - Commit changes to your test project.

-Verify a succesful analysis
+Verify a successful analysis

 - Monitor any importer pods on your deployment, once it’s finished the analysis and import to Sigrid is done.